 I have various past and ongoing projects aimed at understanding how species interactions that form the ecological feedbacks within ecosystems are modified under changing disturbance regimes.

 Foundation species are organisms that create structure within ecosystems and provide habitat for other organisms.
-Examples include trees in forests, bivalves in soft bottom habitats, or stony corals on coral reefs.
+Examples include trees that form forests, oysters that form oyster reefs, or stony corals that form coral reefs.
 Foundation species typically dominate their respective ecosystems in biomass and/or abundance and therefore have a strong influence over ecosystem dynamics, both while they live and after they die.
 The structural remains of foundation species are a type of material legacy, and these legacies can persist in the environment for long durations and influence processes tied to ecosystem resilience.
-To understand the breadth of these influences in nature, I am synthesizing time series data from a collection of NSF Long Term Ecological Research (LTER) sites that represent both marine and terrestrial ecosystems spanning the tropics to the Arctic Circle.
-My goal is to build a more unified and generalized understanding of how material legacies affect ecosystem resilience, and how these effects are modified under global change.

-Material legacies of foundation species.
-Clockwise from top left: standing dead trees in a forest; dead oyster shells on an oyster reef; dead branching coral skeletons on a tropical reef; marshgrass hay in a saltmarsh.
+Left: Material legacies of foundation species.
+Clockwise from bottom left: dead grass litter in a grassland; standing burned trees in a forest; dead branching coral skeletons on a tropical reef; dead oyster shells on an oyster reef.

 Coral reef resilience under changing disturbances